-Google Ads can help you accomplish this.
+Google Adwords can help you accomplish this.
 The search engine offers two types of paid advertising to businesses like yours: display ads and text ads.
-Which you choose is ultimately up to you (and you’re A/B testing results).
+Which you choose is ultimately up to you (and your A/B testing results).
 The appeal of each is largely the same, as are the risks.

-A guide to utilizing Google Ads (formerly Google Adwords) would fill an eBook of its own.
+A guide to utilizing Google Adwords would fill an eBook of its own.
 For that reason, we’ll stick to the basics.
 Creating a Google Adwords campaign can be completed in just a few steps, and those steps are explained in a straightforward, easy to follow manner on the Adwords site itself.

 There’s just one important key to remember: When a customer clicks your ad, you pay.
 With that in mind, it’s important to be as specific as you can when defining your target market.
 It’s also in your best interest to set a budget broad enough to cover “errant” clicks.

 Search engine advertising offers amazing benefits to your business.